-Further 'worker' is defined under Section 2(I) of the Factories Act as,
+- Further 'worker' is defined under Section 2(I) of the Factories Act as,

-- "a person employed, directly by or through any agency (including a contractor) with or without the knowledge fo the principal employer, whether for remuneration or not, in any manufacturing process, ....." - > In compliance with the said requirement, a canteen is provided in the factory premises under two models: - a.
-Model I Canteen operated by the Applicant(Padi) Applicant runs the canteen, hired a cook who is their employee and food supplies are bought by the Applicant - b.
-Model II Canteen run by a third party (Oragadam and Hosur) Applicant avails canteen services from its subsidiary company namely Sundaram Auto Components Limited(SACL).
-There is a common canteen for food preparation operated by SACL.
-After the food is prepared, SACL sends the food to the Applicant's dining area within the Applicant's plant.
-SACL recovers charges for the canteen facility provided to the Applicant's workers and the Applicant in turn recovers subsidized amount from its workers. - > They recover a subsidized amount from the workers, as given below, and the remaining cost is borne by them.
+"a person employed, directly by or through any agency(including a contractor) with or without the knowledge fo the principal employer, whether for remuneration or not, in any manufacturing process," - In compliance with the said requirement, a canteen is provided in the factory premises; The food supplies are bought by them and they have hired a cook, who is their employee, to prepare the food. - They recover a subsidized amount from the workers, as given below, and the remaining cost is borne by them.